 The Ultimate Guide on How To Clean and Get Rid Of Mold

 Mold is a type of fungus that grows on almost any damp surface.
-It’s not unusual to find mold in bathrooms, kitchens, and basements, and throughout any property where condensation is a problem.
-Mold can be black, white, green, purple, or orange, and vary from small, penny-sized spots to taking up whole walls.
-Left unattended, mold will continue to spread as long as there’s water and food to sustain it.
-That means it can quickly get out of hand, particularly in areas of your home you don’t regularly use, such as the basement or attic, or even between the walls.
+It’s common in bathrooms, kitchens, and basements, and anywhere condensation is a problem.
+Mold can be black, white, green, purple, or orange, ranging from small, penny-sized spots to whole walls.
+Left unattended, it spreads as long as there’s water and food to sustain it — so it can get out of hand quickly in areas you don’t use often, like a basement, attic, or even inside the walls.

-Mold and mildew only need two elements in order to grow: moisture and a food source.
-Usually that’s an organic material such as cotton, leather, or cellulose (found in wood and paper).
-Unfortunately both of those elements are very common in all kinds of properties.
-A little water that stays in the tracks of your shower door, or condensation from a broken window seal, are all mold really needs.
-There is plenty of organic material for them to eat — the frame, walls, floors, ceilings, and furniture of homes are all fair game.
-That means mold can grow almost anywhere, so being vigilant and tackling it early can minimize the damage mold can cause to your home and your health.
+Mold and mildew need only two things to grow: moisture and a food source — usually an organic material like cotton, leather, or the cellulose in wood and paper.
+Both are extremely common in any building.
+A little water sitting in your shower door tracks, or condensation from a failed window seal, is all mold needs, and the frame, walls, floors, ceilings, and furniture all give it plenty to feed on.
+Mold can grow almost anywhere, so staying vigilant and tackling it early minimizes the damage to your home and your health.

 The Ultimate Guide on How To Clean and Get Rid Of Mold